 3. Make offers unambiguous with a clear call-to-action

-The visitor has taken the pains to fill the form and submit it to you, it is their privilege to let them know what they can expect out of this initiative.
-It should appear immediately after submission of the form.
-An ideal way is to thank them for submitting or registering and that a specialist or concerned expert may contact them on email or phone.
+The visitor has taken the pains to fill out the form and submit it to you, it is their privilege to let them know what they can expect out of this initiative.
+It should appear immediately after the submission of the form.
+An ideal way is to thank them for submitting or registering and a specialist or concerned expert may contact them by email or phone.
 Or if by registering they become eligible for a free one-month subscription, it should be clearly mentioned.
-Or it could be a free email newsletter or download of an e-book.
-There should be clear call-to-action- instead of a normal ‘Submit’ button, marketers can use ‘Subscribe now’, ‘Register Now’, ‘Upgrade Now’ to get better results.
+Or it could be a free email newsletter or a download of an e-book.
+There should be a clear call-to-action- instead of a normal ‘Submit’ button, marketers can use ‘Subscribe now’, ‘Register Now, and ‘Upgrade Now’ to get better results.

-According to Unbounce that provides landing page templates, never put a ‘Submit’ button while Click Here, Go are the best options for getting more conversions.
-Submit can reduce conversions by at least three percent.
+According to Unbounce provides landing page templates, never put a ‘Submit’ button while Click Here, and Go are the best options for getting more conversions.
+Submitting can reduce conversions by at least three percent.

 Also, ensure that phone number fields are avoided unless it is absolutely essential.
 According to Ryan Engley, not many people entertain the idea of some unknown company official calling them.

-With increasing use of smartphones and tabs, it is very likely that a large number of users may be entering your site through mobile.
+With the increasing use of smartphones and tabs, it is very likely that a large number of users may be entering your site through mobile.
 Make sure the landing page and the online forms website are friendly for mobile users too.
-Use or radio buttons and drop-down menus can help in ease of selection.
+The use of radio buttons and drop-down menus can help with ease of selection.
 The forms should be vertically aligned on the right or left for mobile users to scroll and fill in data.

 5. Keep track of your conversions: Like

-Some analytics tools help users to do A/B testing or split testing – using two versions of headlines, field placements and submit buttons, description or form templates to evaluate which brings better results.
+Some analytics tools help users to do A/B testing or split testing – using two versions of headlines, and field placements and submitting buttons, descriptions, or form templates to evaluate which brings better results.
 One example is the Unbounce tool which is easy to set up and operate.
 With technical advances in tool design, it no longer requires a number of crunching or technical knowledge to set up analytics tools.